nasa/georef_deploy/README.rst

 a Ubuntu Development Instance.
 Our set up script works best within the Vagrant environment running on Mac OSX.

 Install VirtualBox.
-Make sure the version is 4.3.10.
+We have found that VirtualBox Version 4.3.10 works best with Vagrant.
+We highly recommend you download VirtualBox 4.3.10.
 Install the latest version of vagrant: ​http://www.vagrantup.com/downloads